Protein Design with Guided Discrete Diffusion

 \subsection{LaMBO-2: function-guided protein design}

 Many unique challenges arise when applying guided diffusion to real-world protein design tasks.
 Our approach builds on the LaMBO-1 algorithm proposed by \citet{stanton2022accelerating}, which explicitly accounts for the online, multi-objective nature of protein design by optimizing a multi-objective Bayesian acquisition function.
-LaMBO-2 replaces the guided MLM (masked language model) sampler with NOS, selects edit positions based on value saliency, and replaces the deep kernel Gaussian process (GP) with ensemble-based uncertainty quantification.
+LaMBO-2 replaces the guided MLM sampler with NOS, selects edit positions based on acquisition value saliency, and replaces the discriminative deep kernel Gaussian process (GP) with ensemble-based uncertainty quantification.

-\paragraph{Architecture and value function.} In order to apply the methods discussed in \autoref{subsec:guided_discrete_diffusion} we require a generative diffusion model $p_\theta(w)$ and a discriminator $\hat f_\theta(w)$ which share hidden layers up to depth $\ell$.
+\textbf{Architecture and value function} In order to apply the methods discussed in \autoref{subsec:guided_discrete_diffusion} we require a generative diffusion model $p_\theta(w)$ and a discriminator $\hat f_\theta(w)$ which share hidden layers up to depth $d$.
 The discriminator is trained to predict the objective function $f$.
 Like LaMBO-1 our architecture consists of many task-specific feature extraction layers that share a bidirectional encoder.
-Bayesian acquisition values are expressed as $v_\theta(w) = \mathbb{E} [u(w, f, \mathcal{D})]$, where the expectation is taken with respect to a posterior $p_\theta(f | \mathcal{D})$ and $u$ is some utility function.
-For multi-objective tasks $u$ is the hypervolume improvement utility function \citep{daulton_differentiable_2020}, however we note that single-objective tasks are easily accommodated by a different choice of utility function.
+Bayesian optimization is an iterative cycle of inference and data acquisition.
+During the data acquisition phase of any iteration $i$ we need to find sequences with maximal \textit{acquisition value} $v_i(w) = \mathbb{E} [u(w, f, \mathcal{D}_i)]$, where $\mathcal{D}_i$ is the data already available and the expectation is taken with respect to a posterior $p_\theta(f | \mathcal{D}_i)$ and $u$ is some utility function.
+For multi-objective tasks $u$ is the hypervolume improvement utility function \citep{daulton_differentiable_2020}, however we note that single-objective tasks are easily accommodated by a different choice of utility function~\citep{wilson2017reparameterization}.
 To estimate the expectation we draw samples from $p_\theta(f | \mathcal{D})$ with an approach we call \textit{partial deep ensembles}, where the discriminative layers of the model above the shared encoder are replicated $k$ times and randomly initialized \citep{wilson2020bayesian}.
 We provide further details about partial deep ensembles and our learned discriminators in Appendix \ref{subsec:discrete_ehvi} and \ref{app:lambo_details}.